adam-back/react/Redux/NOTES.md

     b.
 Does not mutate arguments
     c.
 Ways to avoid mutation
       i.
 Objects: Object.assign, spread (...)
       ii.
-Arrays: concat, slice, spread
+Arrays: concat, slice, spread, map
   2. Impure
     a.
 May have side-effects
     b.
 May mutate arguments
 III.
 More on Reducers
   1. Takes two arguments: state and action
+    a.
+If state is undefined, reducer should return the initial state of the application
+  2. If an unknown action is dispatched, return current state
+  3. Composition
+    a.
+Different reducers to update different parts of the state tree
+    b.
+Still one single, top-level reducer
+    c.
+Redux provides fn called combineReducers to accomplish this
       i.
-If state is undefined, reducer should return the initial state of the application
-  2. If an unknown action is dispatched, return current state IV.
+Takes object as argument with keys for state mapped to reducers:
+      { todos: todos, visibilityFilter: visibilityFilter }, where todos key is the name of the state and todos value is name of the reducer
+IV.
 Stores
   1. Created by Redux.createStore fn
   2. Binds the three principles of Redux by holding current state, dispatching actions, and receives reducer.